justineresim/za/wp-content/plugins/ultimate-slider/readme.txt

 = Shortcode =

 * [ultimate-slider]: displays all slides that you've created, can accept the attributes 'category' (set to a category's slug), to display only slides from a certain category, and 'slider_type' to display WooCommerce products without having to create new individual slides for them

+For more information, please visit our <a href="http://www.etoilewebdesign.com/plugins/ultimate-slider/" target="_blank">WordPress slider plugin</a> page.

 --------------------------------------------------------------